learn-co-students/javascript-strings-lab-js-apply-000/README.md

 What is that thing?
 The test expected the empty string, `''`, to be equal to the string `'Hello, everybody!'` — but, of course, these strings are not equal.

-`+ expected - actual` is a key for reading the statements below it. `+ expected` tells us that the expected output shows up in that yellowish green; `- actual` tells us what actually happened.
+`+ expected - actual` is a key for reading the statements below it. `+ xpected` tells us that the expected output shows up in that yellowish green; `- actual` tells us what actually happened.

 But reading on, we only see `+Hello, everybody!` — what's going on?
 Why isn't there any `- actual` output?
 Well, there _was_ no actual output — it's just an empty string!
 That must be the problem!